3D Pose Nowcasting: Forecast the Future to Improve the Present: Introduction

 \section{Introduction}

-We are increasingly approaching an era in which humans and robots will share different spaces and moments of the day, both in the social and working scenarios~\cite{peshkin2001cobot}.
-Camera monitoring combined with specific computer vision algorithms, such as Robot Pose Estimation, are key and enabling technologies for safe interaction between humans and robots~\cite{colgate2008safety}.
+We are increasingly approaching an era in which humans and robots will share different spaces and moments of the day, both in social and working scenarios~\cite{peshkin2001cobot}.

-In an Industry 4.0 setting~\cite{lasi2014industry}, in which the same workplace is shared between workers and collaborative robots (cobots)~\cite{kolbeinsson2019foundation}, the ability to detect poses and avoid collisions is fundamental for safety.
-To this end, technologies based on non-invasive sensors that are agnostic with respect to the state of the robot's encoders, are highly desirable.
-Indeed, a variety of collision detection systems has been proposed in the literature and in the corporate world, but unfortunately, they often require the use of specific sensors~\cite{hasegawa2010development}, markers~\cite{kalaitzakis2021fiducial} or access to the robot's proprietary software~\cite{geravand2013human}.
+Non-invasive camera monitoring combined with specific computer vision algorithms, such as Robot and Human Pose Estimators~\cite{zheng2023deep,lee2020camera}, are key and enabling technologies for safe interaction between humans and robots~\cite{colgate2008safety}.
+For instance, in the Industry 4.0 setting~\cite{lasi2014industry}, in which the same workplace is shared between workers and cobots~\cite{kolbeinsson2019foundation}, the ability to detect poses and avoid collisions is fundamental for safety.
 Furthermore, recent investigations~\cite{weiss2011exploring, weiss2021cobots} confirm that -- rather than the complete removal of humans~-- future generations of manufacturing will support the coexistence of humans and cobots, stressing the urgency for new investigations related to physical and social coworker coordination~\cite{dautenhahn2011new}.
+Another possible application setting is represented by home automation, in which robots can autonomously perform actions but also interact with humans.

+In both cases, technologies based on non-invasive sensors that are agnostic with respect to the state of the robot's encoders, are highly desirable.
+A variety of collision detection systems, especially for the industrial environment, has been proposed but, unfortunately, they often require the use of specific sensors~\cite{hasegawa2010development}, markers~\cite{kalaitzakis2021fiducial} or access to the robot's proprietary software~\cite{geravand2013human}, which is not always possible.

+Therefore, in this paper, we propose a vision-based system able to accurately estimate the 3D poses by learning to forecast the near future as an auxiliary task.
+In particular, we show how the knowledge about the future at training time improves the model's performance in the present.